-ACM SIGGRAPH is creating SIGGRAPH CARES: Committee to Aid REporting on discrimination and harassment policy violations.
+SIGGRAPH CARES is a subcommittee of the ACM SIGGRAPH committee on Diversity and Inclusion.
 All SIG events and communications abide by ACM’s policy against discrimination and harassment.
-If a violation of this policy occurs, ACM urges reporting the incident to the event chair, the ACM President, CEO, or COO.
-Because we recognize that reporting to a conference chair or an upper level ACM administrator can be intimidating, especially in the face of an already unpleasant experience.
+If a violation of this policy occurs, ACM urges reporting the incident to the event chair or the ACM President, CEO, or COO.
+We recognize that reporting to a conference chair or an upper level ACM administrator can be intimidating, especially in the face of an already unpleasant experience.
 We have therefore established SIGGRAPH CARES: Committee to Aid REporting on discrimination and haraSsment policy violations.

-- People are more likely to report harassment or discrimination incidents if familiar and respected members of the community are available for support,
+- people are more likely to report harassment or discrimination incidents if familiar and respected members of the community are available for support

-- The presence of such a committee with respected and trusted members from the community assigned to watch for these issues should serve as a deterrent for such behavior as well as encourage us all to be aware of and speak up if we observe such behavior.
+- the presence of such a committee with respected and trusted members from the community assigned to watch for these issues should serve as a deterrent for such behavior as well as encourage us all to be aware of and speak up if we observe such behavior

 In order to contact SIGGRAPH CARES you can send an e-mail to firstname.lastname@example.org